tobias-weiss-ai-xr/opendesk-edu/README-EE.md

 Some applications require license information for their Enterprise features to be enabled.
 With the aforementioned registry credentials you will also receive a file called [`enterprise.yaml`](./helmfile/environments/default/enterprise_keys.yaml.gotmpl) containing the relevant license keys.

-Please place the file next your other `.yaml.gotmpl` file(s) that configure your deployment.
+Place the file next to your existing .yaml.gotmpl config file(s), or copy its contents into that file if you keep everything in one.

 Details regarding the scope/limitation of the component's licenses: